-TABLE 8: 📕 RED FLAGS FOR VISION PROBLEMS Age Flag By 6 weeks Baby doesn't look at a face or bright object held close to his face.
+TABLE 8: RED FLAGS FOR VISION PROBLEMS Age Flag By 6 weeks Baby doesn't look at a face or bright object held close to his face.
 By 5 months He doesn't show interest in or reach out to pick up small objects.
 After 9 months He doesn't fixate sharply on very small objects.
-After 12 months He looks at objects too closely.
+After 12 months After 12 months He looks at objects too closely.
 His eye movements are erratic.
-Anyaga His eyes cross, turn in or out, or move independently.
+A ny aga His eyes cross, turn in or out, or move independently.
 Any age He turns or tilts his head to one side, uses only one eye to look at things or looks from the corner of his eyes.